geogale/2011OAC/README.md

 A number of 2011 OAC resources are available on the [ONS webpage](http://www.ons.gov.uk/methodology/geography/geographicalproducts/areaclassifications/2011areaclassifications) (or the [previous ONS webpage]  (http://webarchive.nationalarchives.gov.uk/20160105160709/http://www.ons.gov.uk/ons/guide-method/geography/products/area-classifications/ns-area-classifications/ns-2011-area-classifications/index.html) which has now been archived) and [Open Geodemographics](http://www.opengeodemographics.com/)

+You can access the journal paper 'Creating the 2011 area classification for output areas (2011 OAC)' for free from [here] (http://josis.org/index.php/josis/article/viewArticle/232)

 This webpage is designed to provide additional material and information to aid use of the 2011 OAC.
 The following resources are available:

 ### Bulk Download

-Download all resources provided below: [Download ZIP File] (http://tiny.cc/OAC-Bulk-Download)
+Download all resources provided below: [Download as a ZIP File] (http://tiny.cc/OAC-Bulk-Download)

 ### Datasets